StefanosAstaras/detect_duplicates/README.md

 * It prints some crude progress details on the console.

-* The results are written on duplicates_log.txt (no actual deletions take place).
+* The results are written on dup_log.txt (no actual deletions take place).
 You will be informed early if such a file happens to exist in your top folder already.